barr-israel/barrcodes/content/posts/aoc2024/day9.md

     checksum_mini(&mini_disk)
 }
 ```
-The building of the "mini disk" and calculating it's checksum are fairly straight forward.
+The building of the "mini disk" and calculating its checksum are fairly straight forward.
 To compact the disk, I go through every file from back to front, and try to find areas from the front that can fit the file, if a place is found, I might only need to take up some of it, so I create a new smaller empty file after the existing empty one, and replace the empty one with the file that I'm moving.
 If the empty space is exactly the right size, no new empty file is needed.